-- Obtaining an understanding of the key controls associated with evaluating the E&E Assets for indicators of impairment. - Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Assessing compliance with agreements and expenditure requirements including reviewing option agreements and vouching cash payments and receipts. - Assessing the Company's rights to explore E&E Assets including sending a confirmation request to the optionor to ensure good standing of agreements. - Obtaining, on a test basis, confirmation of title, through reviewing license certificates and vouching annual renewal fees to ensure mineral rights underlying the E&E Assets are in good standing.
+- Obtaining an understanding of the key controls associated with evaluating the E&E Assets for indicators of impairment. - Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Assessing compliance with agreements and expenditure requirements including reviewing option agreements and vouching cash payments and receipts, and share issuances. - Assessing the Company's rights to explore E&E Assets including sending a confirmation request to an optionor to ensure good standing of agreements. - Evaluating on a test basis, confirmation of title to ensure mineral rights underlying the E&E Assets are in good standing.